Skip to main content

 • Societal and cultural context

 SNHU does not require GMAT or GRE scores for admission into our graduate programs.
 You can apply at any time and receive an admission decision within days of submitting the required documents.
-And since we have 5 graduate terms per year, a new term start is always right around the corner – meaning you don't have to wait to start your degree program.
+And since we have 5 graduate terms per year, a new term start is always right around the corner.

-The cost of a master's in healthcare administration varies depending on a few factors including where you decide to earn your degree and whether or not you have credits to transfer in.
+The cost of a master's in healthcare administration is dependent on a few factors, including where you decide to earn your degree and whether or not you have credits to transfer in.

 Choosing to earn your degree online at SNHU is a great choice if you're looking for an affordable, quality program.
 We accept up to 12 transfer credits for our graduate programs, which could save you time and money.

-Barring any transfer credits you might have, SNHU's 36-credit master's in healthcare administration program has a tuition cost of $22,572.
-This figure is not inclusive of additional costs such as fees and course materials.
+Excluding any transfer credits you might have, SNHU's 36-credit master's in healthcare administration program has a tuition cost of $22,572.
+This figure doesn't include additional costs, such as fees and course materials.

-But that number also doesn't include financial aid that you might apply and qualify for.
-Our Student Financial Services team is on hand to help you create a customized payment plan that makes SNHU's already-low tuition even more affordable.
+It also doesn't factor in the financial aid you might apply and qualify for.
+SNHU's Student Financial Services team is on hand to help you create a customized payment plan that makes our already-low tuition even more affordable.

-Starting the application process can be an integral part of your research in finding the right degree, so you can understand exactly how much your specific program will cost you.
+Starting the application process can be an important step in finding the right degree and understanding how much it will cost you.

 "Over several months, I researched different schools, but I kept coming back to SNHU," said Caitlin Regan '21G.
 "I liked that it is a nonprofit, and I loved that tuition rates were lower than most."